adjust/android_sdk/README.md

 This solution is supported from **SDK v4.23.0 & above**.

-Enable the Adjust SDK to recognise preinstalled apps by making this call on your config instance:
+Enable the Adjust SDK to recognise preinstalled apps by calling `setPreinstallTrackingEnabled` with the parameter `true` after creating the config object:

 ```
 AdjustConfig config = new AdjustConfig(this, appToken, environment);